enzokro/ca-embeds/README.md

 - We deploy `ca-embeds/archive_embedex.py` as a web endpoint.
 - We then make a POST request to this endpoint, and it will extract embeddings for all of the archive.
 - - In the POST body, we pass the specific HuggingFace model to use.
-- - **NOTE!** We are using the `sentence-transformers` library, which return un-normalized embeddings by default.
+- - **NOTE!** We are using the `sentence-transformers` library, which returns un-normalized embeddings by default.

 In the `archive_embedex.py` file, what you do with the embeddings is up to you.
 By default it will save them to the same remote Modal volume.
-During the hackathon, I uploaded them to a supabase s3 bucket and served public URLs at this dashboard: `https://ca-embeds-dashboard-production.up.railway.app/`.
-I was also able to upload them to `pgVector` using the `vecs` library from supabase.
+During the hackathon, I uploaded them to a supabase s3 bucket and served public URLs at this dashboard: [Hackathon Embeddings](https://ca-embeds-dashboard-production.up.railway.app/).
+I was also able to upload them on `pgVector` using the `vecs` library from supabase.

 There is an ongoing Discord discussion about the best place and schema for stored embeddings, come join and contribute!